binary-husky/unreal-map/SetupDocker.md

 # UserName: hmp
 # Password: hmp

-(It's normal that xrdp is a bit slow, but there is no any better RDP solution for docker container yet, please use SSH when GUI is not needed)
+(It's normal that xrdp is a bit slow, but there is no better RDP solution for docker container yet, please use SSH when GUI is not needed)
 ```

 # Run HMP